bluerobotics/ardusub-zola/additional/sonars/index.md

 Sonars are useful pieces of equipment in situations where visibility is low.
 Sonars can help get ranges to surfaces or acoustically image targets to better understand their shape.

+If you want to learn more, see this [guide to sonar technology and acoustic devices](https://bluerobotics.com/learn/a-smooth-operators-guide-to-underwater-sonars-and-acoustic-devices/).

 ## Echosounders and Altimeters